 Technology proficiency, including familiarity with Smartboards and Google platform and apps

-How to apply: To be considered for the above-mentioned position, please send a letter of interest resume and contact information for three professional references to [email protected].
+To be considered for the above-mentioned position, please send a letter of interest, resume, and contact information for five professional references to [email protected] At least two of the references should include current or past supervisors.
 Please generate all documents as one MS Word or a converted .pdf file.
-Completed applications for this position will be accepted until Friday, December 4, 2020.
-Incomplete applications will not be reviewed.
+Incomplete applications will not be reviewed, and priority consideration will be given to those who submit a completed application by November 12th, 2021.
 Thank you for your interest in St. John’s School.
-No phone calls or emails, please.

 St. John's is an independent, co-educational day school presenting a 13-year sequence of college preparatory training.
 A non-profit institution, it was founded in 1946 to provide the community with a school of exacting standards in the development of individual, spiritual, ethical, intellectual, social and physical growth.
 While the means to achieve that purpose may change, it remains the basic mission of the School.
 Located on a forty-one acre urban campus, the School has 1450 students supported by 340 faculty and staff members.
 The School seeks to develop the whole person in preparation for a lifetime of personal fulfillment and contribution to society.
 In particular, it is dedicated to the enhancement and the expansion of future leadership for Houston and the country.
 The School offers talented, motivated and energetic students a genuine challenge for academic accomplishment and for development of a sense of self-worth and of personal responsibility.
 The School in turn holds itself responsible for providing that challenge.
 Accreditation St. John's is accredited by the Independent Schools Association of the Southwest (ISAS), recognized by TEA.